sepehrfakour/express-react-shop/readme.md

 - If deploying to Heroku, Webpack will auto-compile front-end JS during the build step (via postinstall script in package.json).
 Otherwise, run the `webpack` command (to recompile app.js, etc.) before committing and deploying to production.

+- Current session/user authentication system is suitable for having one or a small number of admin accounts only.
+Use an appropriate (external) session store for handling customer/user accounts.

 - Has a Redis handler (/lib/redis.js) ready to go, just add REDIS_URL environment variable

 - Recommended to push to origin while app is in `Production` state (i.e. after running `npm run gulp production`)

+####Roadmap:

+- Allow admin to add items as a group, set order status / issue refunds, edit banner images

+- Add pagination

+- Add New Relic and Rollbar

+- Lazy load images